In our support center, we are facing various questions and we try to answer all briefly, but some questions need deeper explanations.

 The user made a rebalance at around 20:00 UTC.
 They sold various coins (ATOM, BTC, ETH, GNT, LUNA, PNT, ROSE ADA and UMA) and bought TUSD, USDC and USDT.
 After they set the new structure, they clicked preview and confirmed.
-Then they selected a trading algorithm and decided to go with SLOW.
-SLOW means that the system placed a limit order (best bid/best ask) and waited for it to get filled.
+Then they selected a trading algorithm and decided to go with the best price one.
+Because of this, the system placed a limit order (best bid/best ask) and waited for it to get filled.
 After 4 hours of placing orders, they were filled 100%, and the new structure of their Strategy was in place.

 But let's go step by step to understand what actually happened in the meantime.

-- User decided to sell various coins and buy three stable coins using SLOW trading algorithm
+- User decided to sell various coins and buy three stable coins using the best price trading algorithm

 - User confirmed the order and therefore committed that our engine executes the orders